rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 	Master: I will spawn  3  workers
 	->  [6]: (0, 4)

-After mp.initialize(np) the parent instance of yade takes the role of master process (rank=0).
+After mp.initialize(np) the parent instance of Yade takes the role of master process (rank=0).
 It is the only one executing the commands typed directly in the prompt.
 The other instances (rank=1 to rank=np-1) are idle and they wait for commands sent from master.
 Sending commands to the other instances can be done with `mpy.sendCommand()`, which by default returns the result or the list of results.
 We use that command below to verify that the spawned workers point to different (still empty) scenes:

 .. note: the ipython directive works fine but the stdout from workers is not captured unfortunately